What Size Generator Do I Need? Real Wattage Math

 Undersizing is the loud failure.
 The generator runs fine until the furnace and the well pump surge together, the voltage sags, and the breaker drops your power in the middle of the night.
 You paid for a generator and still got woken up.

 Oversizing is the quiet failure.
 A generator loafing at a small fraction of its capacity costs more up front, costs more to install, and burns more fuel than the job needs, and running an engine far below its rated load for long stretches is not good for it either.
 Bigger is not safer once your real surge fits with headroom.
-The goal is your true simultaneous load, plus the largest single surge, plus about 20 to 25 percent breathing room.
-Not the sum of every nameplate in the house.

 Getting this wrong is one of the most common and most expensive generator buying regrets, in both directions.